 Maria-Paz Avery, Education Development Center

 headshot of Maria-Paz AveryMaria-Paz Avery serves on the NECC Senior Management Team and is the NECC liaison to Connecticut.
-Avery's expertise includes technical assistance and professional development at the state, district, and school levels in principal leadership; school improvement teams; educating English Language Learners and students from diverse cultural backgrounds; and the use of data for instructional improvement.
+Avery's expertise includes technical assistance and professional development at the state, district, and school levels in principal leadership; school improvement teams; educating English Language Learners and students from diverse cultural backgrounds; and using data for instructional improvement.
 She received her doctorate in sociology from Boston University, and has a bachelor's degree in early childhood education and a master's degree in psychology.
 Avery began her career as a kindergarten teacher.

 Kathy Dunne, Learning Innovations at WestEd